-The tool is moved in the X direction by the value if the I word and a circle cut in the direction specified with the original X and Y coordinates as the centre.
-The tool is returned to the centre.
+The tool is moved in the X direction by the value if the I word and a circle cut in the direction specified with the original X and Y coordinates as the center.
+The tool is returned to the center.